What is a J-1 scholar?

 Who is eligible?

-To be eligible for J-1 scholar status, you must:
+To be eligible for J-1 scholar status, you:

-- Have enough money for all living expenses, including additional financial support for any accompanying family members either from UW–Madison or any other sources.
+- Must have enough money for all living expenses, including additional financial support for any accompanying family members either from UW–Madison or any other sources.

-- Maintain health insurance for sicknesses or accidents when you are in J-1 status.
+- Must maintain health insurance for sicknesses or accidents when you are in J-1 status.
 Failure to maintain health insurance coverage will jeopardize your J-1 status.
 You must have University health insurance, purchase Student Health Insurance Program (SHIP) insurance or have insurance that has been pre-approved by the University.

 Who is not eligible?